mongezi9/my-todolist/README.md

           Running server...

-> - This can be integrated with AWS EC2, for purpose shipping around to any env.
+> - This can be integrated with AWS EC2, for purpose of shipping around to any env.